 Click to watch the JD Search Tutorial video & learn

 TotalBoat High Performance Epoxy Kits are great for clear coating, laminating, sealing, glassing, vacuum bagging & epoxy repair projects where a crystal-clear cure is essential.
 This unique epoxy system also has flex properties ideal for wooden boats.

-Project-ready kits include TotalBoat High Performance Epoxy Resin, non-blushing High Performance Hardener in your choice of hardener speed (slow, medium, or fast), metered pumps, stir sticks, mixing pots & latex gloves.
+Project-ready kits include TotalBoat High Performance Epoxy Resin, non-blushing High Performance Hardener in your choice of hardener speed (slow, medium, or fast), stir sticks and mixing pots.

 Group Sizes: A, Quart Kit; B, Gallon Kit; C, 2 Gallon Kit.
 Choose group size and select Slow, Medium, or Fast Kit.
-NEW!
-Pint Kit (Size M, slow hardener only, no pumps) is perfect for sampling or really small projects.
+Pint Kit (Size M, slow hardener only) is perfect for sampling or really small projects.